2016 Young Scientist Prize in Physics of Semiconductors

 Nominations are sought for the Young Scientist Prizes in Semiconductor Physics awarded by the IUPAP C8 Commission on Semiconductors.
-Two prizes are awarded biennially for outstanding contributions to semiconductor physics and its applications, made by early career scientists with, at the application deadline of Jan.
-31, 2014, a maximum of 8 years of research experience (excluding career interruption) following the award of the PhD.
-The prize will be awarded during the 32nd International Conference on the Physics of Semiconductors to be held in Austin, Texas from 10-15 August 2014.
-The Prizes include commemorative IUPAP medals and 1000 Euros each, and invited oral presentations at ICPS32.
+Two prizes are awarded biennially for outstanding contributions to semiconductor physics and its applications, made by early career scientists with, at the application deadline of Dec.
+31, 2015, a maximum of 8 years of research experience (excluding career interruption) following the award of the PhD.
+The prize will be awarded during the 33rd International Conference on the Physics of Semiconductors to be held in Beijing, China from July 31 to August 5, 2016.
+The Prizes include commemorative IUPAP medals and 1000 Euros each, and invited oral presentations at ICPS33.

 Nomination procedure (as at: http://www.iupap.org)Nominees for the Prizes must be nominated by a senior member of the research community.
 Self-nominations are not accepted.
 A nomination for the Prizes must contain:

 - A cover letter of not more than 1000 words by the nominator evaluating the nominee’s achievements and identifying the specific work to be recognized (up to 4 publications).;

 - A citation for the Prize (not more than 25 words);

 - A short CV of the nominee (not more than 3 pages);

 - A list of publications;

 - Two further letters of endorsement of the nomination, at least one of which is not from a former supervisor of the nominee.

 The nomination must be prepared in English and combined into a single consolidated PDF file, which is to be sent as an email attachment to the IUPAP-C8 Commission secretary at: email@example.com, with a copy to the Commission Chair at: firstname.lastname@example.org.